 Merchants on Long showcases a vast variety of African fashion and design.
 It’s here you’ll find ethical leathers such as python and ostriche, tailor-made suits and some other notable bits and bobs.

-Greenmarket Square is one of the city’s best open air markets, despite its dark past – it was once the heart of the slave trade.
+Greenmarket Square is one of the city’s best open-air markets, despite its dark past – it was once the heart of the slave trade.
 You’ll find plenty of South African curiosities here as well as artisan jewellery, household decorations and exceptional souvenirs that weren’t made in China.

 Finally, if flea markets make your heart flutter, Milnerton Flea Market is the city’s best.
 Vendors set up shop every Saturday and Sunday right under Table Mountain.

 Our upcoming South Africa tour reaches its extravagant climax with four days in gay Cape Town.
-While you’ll certainly get an excellent introduction to the city in those four days, we encourage you to consider booking a few extra nights to further explore on your own.
+While you’ll certainly get an excellent introduction to the city in those four days, we encourage you to consider booking a few extra nights to explore further on your own.